Small Enterprise and Entrepreneurship Development Volunteer

 Volunteer placements vary greatly, from very rural conservancies to urban Chambers of Commerce and municipalities.
-All CED Volunteers will manage a learning environment - some in Vocational Training Center (VTC) classrooms teaching entrepreneurship and basic business, some in formal trainings and workshops for businesses, and some through one-on-one mentoring in business incubators, or similar environments.
+All CED Volunteers will facilitate and manage a learning environment - some in Vocational Training Center (VTC) classrooms teaching entrepreneurship and basic business skills, some in formal trainings and workshops for businesses, and some through one-on-one mentoring in business incubators, or similar environments.
 Depending on placement and community needs, Volunteers may work with farmers, youth, women’s groups, town council leaders, and/or business owners.

 Peace Corps Namibia promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
-During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
+During your service, you will look for ways to work with community members to promote gender-equitable norms and facilitate empowerment programs designed to ensure that both the girl and boy child learn the new paradigm together.
 As part of your work, you will also report on these efforts and their impact.

 • Bachelor of Arts/Bachelor of Science degree in any business discipline

-• 3 years professional experience in business management or organizational development;
+• At least 3 years professional experience in business management or organizational development;

 • Small business development and/or development of income generation activities for Non-Profits or community groups;